yehia67/documentation/iot/0.1/sbc/introduction/get-started.md

 # Get started with single board computers

 **A single-board computer (SBC) is a small single circuit board that includes memory, input/output ports, a microprocessor and more.
-SBCs are lighter, more compact, more reliable, and more power efficient than multi-board computers such as desktops.
+SBCs are lighter, smaller, and more power efficient than multi-board computers such as desktops.
 In this guide, you choose the right board for you and set it up so that you can connect to it.**

 ## Hardware

 To complete this guide, you need the following:

 - SD card
 - A keyboard and a monitor
 - An Ethernet cable